info@cyberwyoming.org

 PC World – Geeks Squad Team:

 An email that is tricking customers into thinking they already paid for a service is being circulated to Wyoming citizens.
 The email starts with, “Thank you for completing one year, with PC World – Geeks Squad Team.”
 Now, it can be hard to keep track of all the companies that you use, and scammers know this so they will use lines like the one just mentioned to try and lull you into thinking the company is safe.
 Be on the lookout for this and make sure not to pay them anything.
-The fake emailer is using the address [email protected].
+The fake emailer is using the address agnesconsul1929@gmail.com.

 Wyoming Department of Health Breach: